kylec32/scaledcode-blog/content/blog/nextjs-conf-image-excitement/nextjs-conf-image-excitement.md

 ---json
 {
-  "title": "The Next.js Conf Picture That Blew People's Minds", "description": "Seeing a SQL statement in a React component has caught the internet's attention in both good and bad ways", "date": "2023-10-28",
+  "title": "The Next.js Conf Picture That Blew People's Minds", "description": "Seeing a SQL statement in a React component has caught the internet's attention in both good and bad ways.
+Let's discuss the different camps people have ended up in.", "date": "2023-10-28",
   "tags": [
     "frontend",